Una flor amarilla: Plot

 The story is set in a bistro on rue Cambronne in Paris, France.
 It is about a man, the protagonist, who meets another, a former municipal employee.
 The aforementioned assures that people are immortal and that he is the only mortal.
 During their conversation, the man narrates that he had observed a boy on the bus line 95.
 His name was Luc.
 At that moment, he realized that certain characteristics of Luc, such as his mannerisms, appearance, and voice, were very similar to his own at his age.
 Then he finds out that Luc has had illnesses and has gone through experiences that were also present in his life.

+Background

+Julio Cortázar on composing “A Yellow Flower”:

+I remember the morning when "A Yellow Flower" came to me: the amorphous block was the idea of a man who encounters a youth who looks like him and who begins to suspect that we are immortal.
+I wrote the opening scenes without the slightest hesitation, but I didn't know where things were going, I didn't even think about the resolution of the story.
+If someone had interrupted me then to say, "At the end the protagonist will poison Luc," I would have been dumbfounded.
+At the end the protagonist does poison Luc, but this occurred in the same way as everything that preceded it, like a ball of yarn that unravels as we pull on it.

 Analysis

 It has been interpreted that this work is part of the look of Latin American writers towards Greco-Latin mythology, specifically in themes present in the plot such as immortality.
 However, this observation can equally be applied to the author's other works.